InquestGeronimo/tllm/README.md

 # Dataset Format <img align="center" width="30" height="29" src="https://media.giphy.com/media/v1.Y2lkPTc5MGI3NjExbjJmZmEyZ2hsZ2Jyd3c2cDRweWt2dTFyOWJybHp0YTFvc2Q0ZGp1bCZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/4ZkydYFRV6CYprhvF7/giphy.gif">

 The trainer expects to ingest a `train` and `validation` split from your dataset prior to training with a specific format.
-More specificaly, your custom dataset will require `schema` , `input` , and `output` headers.
+More specifically, your custom dataset will require `schema` , `input` , and `output` headers.
 Here is an [example](https://huggingface.co/datasets/zeroshot/text-2-cypher) of a placeholder dataset, designed to demonstrate the expected format.

 The following tasks are supported for downstream text generation: